Skip to main content

 Why the framework is an API

 The framework lives behind a public, cacheable endpoint instead of being maintained as a parallel table in the docs.
 There’s one reason: the docs cannot drift from the API.
-When the API adds a criterion, exposes a new phase, or moves a planned criterion to live, the next call to GET /api/v3/framework reflects that change immediately.
+When the API adds a criterion or moves a planned criterion to live, the next call to GET /api/v3/framework reflects that change immediately.
 Clients that fetch the framework get the same view the scoring pipeline used to score their last response.
 This is the load-bearing claim from RFC-019 § “Framework versioning” — the framework is data, not documentation.
 You can render it client-side, ship it in your own admin UI, or pin a snapshot for reproducible scoring.
 The endpoint is public (no API key, no billing) and cacheable for 5 minutes (Cache-Control: public, max-age=300, stale-while-revalidate=60).
 Hit it freely.

 Categories at a glance

-hack_exploit_historyHack & exploit history0.15Live
+hack_exploit_historyHack & exploit history0.15Known exploits or security incidentsLive

 Composite derivation